rsoftone/fortran-training/README.md

 ## 20 things to know about Fortran
 ### 1: Fortran is not case sensitive
 In contrast, Python, Julia, C/C++ and most modern languages treat uppercase and lowercase as different cases.

+Tip: Follow the convention used in your inherited code
 ### 2: Indented code is not required
 In contrast, Python requires indents as part of its language block syntax.
 ### 3: '!' indicates the start of a comment